*** This post contains affiliate links. Please see Affiliate Disclaimer for more details. ***

 Big Barn is a website that lists farm shops, farmers’ markets, butchers, delicatessens by postcode.

 Farmers’ markets are a treasure trove of goodies.
 They open your mind to different varieties of food and allow you to interact with the person who produced it.
-You can find out more about the food’s origins and a bit of background about the producer.
-Haggling is allowed and can be enjoyable, once you overcome the initial guilt of reducing their prices.
-Sometimes it’s hard being British.
+As a result, you can find out more about the food’s origins and a bit of background about the producer.

-Often, you get even cheaper food towards the end of the day, when they need to clear the stall.
-I worked on a market stall as a teenager and used to shout out lower prices to attract the attention of someone passing by.
-It often resulted in a gathering to see what else was on offer.
-Don’t look at it as paying less to the farmer.
-If they don’t sell, they’re getting zero, plus it is waste.
+Often, market stalls reduce prices towards the end of the day because they need to clear the stall.
+I worked on a market stall as a teenager and used to shout out lower prices in order to attract the attention of someone passing by.
+Consequently, a gathering would usually form to see what else was on offer.
+Therefore, don’t look at it as paying less to the farmer.
+If they don’t sell, they’re getting zero and also it is waste.

 You can get anything from meat, fish, fruit and vegetables to jams, honey, pickles and fermented products.

-Some have restaurants connected to them.
-The meals tend to comprise of some ingredients from their own farm.
+Some have restaurants connected to them and the meals tend to comprise of some ingredients from their own farm.
 They act as a social network for locals too and give them ideas of what sort of meals they can prepare at home using the food they sell in the shop.

 A list of Farm Shops local to you can be found at Farm Shop UK